scalalandio/chimney/docs/docs/cookbook.md

     message CustomerOneTime {}
     ```

-would generate something like (again, some parts omitted for brevity):
+and it would generate something like (again, some parts omitted for brevity):

 !!! example